LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ## Editing the look and feel of auto messages

-For web messaging, the font and font color can be edited in the window studio in LivePerson.
+For Web Messaging, the font and font color can be edited in the window studio in LivePerson.
 Click the auto message text to open the configuration dialog.

 ![](/img/automatic-messages-messaging-11b.png)